Create Features with Purpose

 Without further ado, you convene a session with them over a long lunch the next day.
 Over pizza and salad, you start with the comments from the previous meeting, which you put into a short presentation and share with the team.
 Everyone at the meeting takes turns going to the whiteboard, leading a discussion about a comment or two, and then writing or sketching key takeaways.
 At the end, you review all the ideas together and vote on how to prioritize them.
 You take the team’s notes and sketches and organize them into another set of slides.

-Here at Salesforce Analytics when we run design workshops, we have folks write their feature ideas on yellow stickies and put them on the whiteboard.
+Here at Tableau CRM when we run design workshops, we have folks write their feature ideas on yellow stickies and put them on the whiteboard.
 Everyone says a few words about their idea, and we group them as we go along.
 Then we have folks vote on the ones they’d like to see in the app.
 We move them up and down based on the number of votes.

 Here’s what you and the team come up with, ordered by priority.